neatodev/BmLauncher/README.md

 # Batman: Arkham Asylum - Advanced Launcher

 This is a replacement application for the original BmLauncher of the game.
-Alongside the vastly superior configuration options, this Launcher also offers:
+Alongside vastly superior configuration options, this Launcher also offers:

 - Tooltips for every configuration option
 - Option to disable Startup Movies